The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Longitudinal Analysis of

 \section{Longitudinal Analysis of \sellers}

-There have been various campaigns to highlight the role of AdXs in monetizing the misinformation ecosystem, pressuring them to remove their support for these domains \cite{checkmyads}.
-To understand the effectiveness of these campaigns, we monitored changes to the \sellers files present in our \datastatic{.} dataset for a three-month period (from 10/21 to 2/22).
-Of the 470 AdXs found to support misinformation domains (by listing them as publishers) on 10/21, 39 (8.3\%) AdXs delisted at least one misinformation domain.
+Various campaigns have highlighted the role of AdXs in monetizing the misinformation ecosystem, pressuring them to remove their support for these domains \cite{checkmyads}.
+To understand the effectiveness of these campaigns, we monitored changes to the \sellers files present in our \datastatic{.} dataset for a three-month period (from Oct'21 to Feb'22).
+Of the 470 AdXs found to support misinformation websites (by listing them as publishers) on October 2021, 39 (8.3\%) AdXs delisted at least one misinformation website by February 2022.

-It is important to understand whether the AdXs are de-listing the misinformation content from their \texttt{sellers.json} files.
 Bashir et. al.~\cite{bashir2019longitudinal} performed this analysis on \texttt{ads.txt} of Alexa Top-100K websites in their work.
 However, our study is on misinformation websites, whose \texttt{ads.txt} should not be trusted.
 Hence, we perform this analysis on \texttt{sellers.json} files of trusted AdXs.

-We observed 470 \texttt{sellers.json} supporting at least 1 misinformation site as per the October's crawl.
-Out of 46 AdXs support 10 or more misinformation outlets.
-The one's that support the highest misinformation domains are \textit{revcontent.com} (204), \textit{liveintent.com} (56), \textit{outbrain.com} (56), \textit{pixfuture.com} (39) and \textit{lijit.com} (now part of \textit{Sovrn}) (30).
-From October 2021 to February 2022, only 39 AdXs de-list atleast 1 misinformation website, while 53 \texttt{sellers.json} include atleast 1 misinformation domain in their files.
-Table~\ref{tab:longitudinal_analysis} shows the top AdXs that added and removed the support for the highest number of misinformation sites in their \texttt{sellers.json} during the period of analysis.
+We observed 470 \texttt{sellers.json} supporting at least one misinformation website as per October's crawl -- 46 of which support 10 or more misinformation outlets.
+The ones that support the highest misinformation websites are \textit{revcontent.com} (204), \textit{liveintent.com} (56), \textit{outbrain.com} (56), \textit{pixfuture.com} (39), and \textit{lijit.com} (now part of \textit{Sovrn}) (30).
+From Oct'21 to Feb'22, only 39 AdXs de-list at least 1 misinformation website, while 53 \texttt{sellers.json} include at least 1 misinformation website in their files.
+Table~\ref{tab:longitudinal_analysis} shows the top AdXs and their longitudinal support for the misinformation websites in their \texttt{sellers.json}.